nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 How the `Logic` component works:

 1. When `Logic` is called upon to execute a command, it is passed to an `AddressBookParser` object which in turn creates a parser that matches the command (e.g., `DeleteCommandParser`) and uses it to parse the command.
-1. This results in a `Command` object (more precisely, an object of one of its subclasses e.g., `DeleteCommand`) which is executed by the `LogicManager`.
+1. This results in a `Command` object (more precisely, an object of one of its subclasses e.g., `DeleteCommand`, `ConfirmPrompt`) which is executed by the `LogicManager`.
+1. However, in this case, deletion is a command that requires confirmation from the user.
+The `Logic` component will return a `ConfirmPrompt` object that contains a message that asks the user to run the `confirm` command to confirm the deletion.
-1. The command can communicate with the `Model` when it is executed (e.g. to delete a person).<br>
+1. The command can communicate with the `Model` when it is executed (e.g. to save the current `DeleteCommand` in `Model`).<br>
-   Note that although this is shown as a single step in the diagram above (for simplicity), in the code it can take several interactions (between the command object and the `Model`) to achieve.
+1. Note that although this is shown as a single step in the diagram above (for simplicity), in the code it can take several interactions (between the command object and the `Model`) to achieve.
 1. The result of the command execution is encapsulated as a `CommandResult` object which is returned back from `Logic`.

 Here are the other classes in `Logic` (omitted from the class diagram above) that are used for parsing a user command: